opendocsg/opendoc-sensor-data-exchange/Onboarding Guide/MQTT connection.md

 **Note**: User need to copy and save all the 3 SSL certs as .pem file using a text editor.

-If user didn't save the certs file for the first time, user can regenerate the certs by clicking "Generate new certificate" button.
+If user didn't save the certs file for the first time, user can regenerate the certs by clicking **Generate new certificate** button.

 ![Image not Available](/assets/Fig99f.png)